 The “birds of a feather flock together” quote has a lot of truth to it.
 If your children are spending a lot of time with ungodly peers, they are more likely to start listening to them and doing the same things as them.
 Yes, your children do need to learn to live in and not of this world, but they need to be strong enough to do so.
 Their faith needs to be firmly their own before that happens.

 You will also want to be watchful of influences such as movies, tv shows, music, video games, and books.
 Current cultural agendas sneak their way into all these things and begin to normalize things that the Bible calls sinful.
 Teach your children to make these choices on their own as well as they grow older.
+Help them to see that they need to honor God and not self.

 Have a community